 With pre-packaged and fast foods being a staple in the Standard American Diet, salt intake is higher than ever.
 And when it comes to your bones, excess salt intake may increase the loss of calcium through urine.
 Research has found that for each 100 mmol (2,300 mg) increase in salt in your diet, calcium is expelled by 1.4 mmol (32.2 mg).
 If this loss is assumed to be from the bone, then this equates to about an additional 1% bone loss each year.

 So, what does this mean for you?

-Top foods to stay away from (or at the very least, start limiting yourself with) are your processed foods, cured meats, sauces, salad dressings, cheese, instant soups, bagels and frozen dinners.
-Good replacements for these salty foods are dark leafy greens, plain yogurt, unsalted rice and pasta, dried fruits, mozzarella, eggs, couscous and fresh fish.
+Top foods to limit and avoid are processed foods, cured meats, sauces, salad dressings, cheese, instant soups, bagels, and frozen dinners.
+Good replacements for these salty foods are dark leafy greens, plain yogurt, unsalted rice and pasta, dried fruits, mozzarella, eggs, couscous, and fresh fish.